Mode7Labs/zap/docs/docs/markdown/ui/ninepatch.md

 const panel = new NinePatch({
   x: 200,
   y: 150,
-  width: 300,      // Can be any width
+  width: 300,              // Can be any width (required)
-  height: 200,     // Can be any height
+  height: 200,             // Can be any height (required)
-  image: '/ui/panel.png',  // Nine-patch image
+  image: '/ui/panel.png',  // Nine-patch image (required)
-  corners: 16      // Corner size in pixels
+  corners: 16              // Corner size in pixels (required) });
-});

 scene.add(panel);
 ```

+**Note:** `corners` parameter has no default - you must specify the corner size to match your image.

 ## Corner Size